An Education: Critical response

+Box office

+An Education grossed $12.6 million in the United States and Canada, and $13.5 million in other territories (including £1.6 million in the UK) for a worldwide total of $26.1 million.

+Despite never grossing over $1 million in a weekend, the film played for 30 weeks in the U.S. and legged out to over $12 million.

+Accolades

-AccoladesAn Education won the Audience Choice award and the Cinematography award at the 2009 Sundance Film Festival.
+An Education won the Audience Choice award and the Cinematography award at the 2009 Sundance Film Festival.
 Mulligan won a Hollywood Film Festival award for Best Hollywood Breakthrough Performance for a Female.
 It was selected as Sight & Sound's film of the month.

 The film received three nominations at the 82nd Academy Awards: Best Picture, Best Actress for Carey Mulligan and Best Adapted Screenplay, but did not win in any category.
 The 63rd British Academy Film Awards saw the film come away with one award (for Best Actress) from nine nominations.
 The film received six British Independent Film Awards nominations and five Satellite Awards nominations.